-It is a small island, but they have arranged a few activities to do that are not water based.
-There are regular short guided walks around the island to learn more about the birds on the island, the climate change, the history of the island or how an eco-resort works.
+It is a small island, but they have arranged a few activities to do that are not water-based.
+There are regular short guided walks around the island to learn more about the birds on the island, climate change, the history of the island or how an eco-resort works.

 We haven’t joined any of these tours as we spent most of our time in (or under!) the water.
 But we appreciated our interactions with the staff on Lady Elliot.
 They were always available, helpful and happy to answer questions.
 They have a marine biologist on-site who does presentations during some guided tours and also at night; it was a pleasure to learn more from him and the team at the Reef Education Centre.

 I always recommend to friends and family to avoid the summer months to visit Queensland because of the humidity, the heat and the storm season.

 May and June are known to offer the best visibility.
 It is also a great season for Manta Rays.
 Although they are around Lady Elliot all year round, numbers rise during the winter months.
 Winter is also when the whales migrate so you’d have a chance to hear them singing while you are in the water – or spot them at the horizon or during the scenic flight.

 February and March could be another great option to try to spot the turtles hatching.
 Turtles come to nest between November and March.